 AUCD Emerging Leaders Conference Scholarship

 AUCD is pleased to offer scholarships for trainees to attend the AUCD Conference.
 This is an amazing learning and networking opportunity!
 Scholarships are available to: (a) current trainees and (b) former trainees that are presenting work conducted while a trainee and that completed their traineeship no earlier than December of the previous year.
 Priority will be given to those that have not attended the Conference before.
+Click here to learn more about the scholarship and application.

 Early Hearing Detection and Intervention (EHDI) Trainee Scholarships